YKW-Modding/yo-docs/romfs-legend.md

 ---
-title: Modding Resources
+title: RomFS Legend
 layout: default
 has_children: true
 ---
-# Modding Resources
+# RomFS Legend
-Various useful resources for modders!
+A list of the RomFS directories for each game and what they contain.